soham14/auto-elf/README.md

 ### Invite members on Google Calendar

-Creates invite slots on members' respective Google calendars for their shifts.
-The event contains information on shift start time, shift end time, assigned position, the venue, and the room number.
-Every event also has a 15 minute reminder feature.
+This option creates events on members' respective Google calendars for their shifts.
+Each event contains information on shift start time, shift end time, assigned position, the venue, and the room number.
+Each event also has a 15 minute reminder feature.
 The requirements to run this option are as follows:

 * The user needs to have a Google developer account with the Calendar API enabled.
 * The user needs to enter their client ID and client secret into the first two variables of the calendar.py file.